marijnh/Eloquent-JavaScript/20_node.md

 a directory with `mkdir`.
 When a directory exists at that path, you can return a 204 response so that directory creation requests are idempotent.
 If a nondirectory file exists here, return an error code.
-The code 400 ("bad request") would be appropriate.
+Code 400 ("bad request") would be appropriate.

 hint}}